TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/04 - Numbers/Numbers 1/Numbers 1.31.md

 ---

-those that were numbered of them, of the tribe of Zebulun, were fifty and seven thousand and four hundred.
+those who were numbered of them, of the tribe of Zebulun, were fifty-seven thousand four hundred.